-Except for motions that can be moved without notice under Rule 7 and 2.3.1 above, written notice of every motion must be delivered to the Chief Executive not later than two working days before agenda dispatch.
+Except for motions that can be moved without notice under Rule 7 above and motions relating to the strategic theme under consideration at the meeting moved under rule 2.3(g), written notice of every motion must be delivered to the Chief Executive not later than 5pm on the day which is seven clear working days before the date of the Council meeting.
 These will be maintained for public inspection.